Stakedllc/YIPs/YIPS/yip-3.md

 Oracle Solution: Chainlink

+### Summary

+Aave is riskier than Compound and dYdX on a technical and financial basis.

+Financially, Aave supports a number of ERC-20 tokens as collateral that have small market caps and daily trading volumes.
+As the leverage of these tokens builds up on Aave, there is increased liquidation risk because of the potential for slippage on liquidation and a deflationary spiral.
+Aave mitigates this risk through safety parameters set by governence.
+However, these safety measures are a best guess and the platform is relatively untested.

+Technically, Aave has gone through two security audits and is going through at least one additional audit at the moment.
+Aave chose Chainlink as an oracle solution, and generally, seems to have followed best practices in development of the protocol.
+However, Aave has not gone through the test of time that protocols such as Compound and dYdX have.
+A bounty of millions of dollars locked in a smart contract is often the most reassuring sign of security.

+In conclusion, we believe Aave is a suitable opportunity to add to RAY.
+Although it is riskier than Compound and dYdX, Aave offers a potential opportunity for higher yields.
+As always, depositors will have the discretion to choose Aave as an opportunity.

 ### Financial Risk Evaluation

 - Liquidity Risk: Defined as the ability to pull invested money out of the protocol in a timely fashion.